steven-lang/steven-lang.github.io/content/post/2021-07-02-arxiv-downloader/index.md

 mv 2107.00630.pdf ~/papers/generative-models/2107.00630v1.Variational_Diffusion_Models.pdf
 ```

 Now the paper is ready to be automatically synced and I can find it on my tablet device.
 After repeating the above multiple times, I was especially annoyed by the file renaming necessity.
 Furthermore, it also happens that I often simply have the arXiv link and know that I want to have this paper on my tablet.
 I'm an avid Linux user and work from the terminal most of the time.
 Hence, it was natural to write a command-line tool that takes an arXiv link/id, downloads it into a preferred directory, and automatically renames the filename according to the title.
-This is when I came up with a simple tool called [arxiv-downloader](https://github.com/steven-lang/arxiv-downloader), wrapping the arXiv Python wrapper [lukasschwab/arxiv.py](https://github.com/lukasschwab/arxiv.py).
+This is when I came up with a simple tool called [arxiv-downloader](https://github.com/steven-lang/arxiv-downloader), wrapping the neat arXiv Python wrapper [lukasschwab/arxiv.py](https://github.com/lukasschwab/arxiv.py).

+# The Solution: arxiv-downloader

 This little tool is available on PyPi (`pip install arxiv-downloader`) and offers the `arxiv-downloader` script in the command-line: